M-Yamashita01/check-members/README.md

 Total number of membership in the `github_membership` and `github_repository_collaborator` resources written in the terraform file.

 ## Example usage
-Note: This action should be used with actions/setup-go action step, `Install hcl2json` step, ruby/setup-ruby action step and actions/github-script action step, such as below workflow.
+Note: This action should be used with `Install hcl2json` step, ruby/setup-ruby action step and actions/github-script action step, such as below workflow.

 ```